codeigniter4/docs-update/docs/general/ajax.md

 ## jQuery

-For libraries like jQuery for example, it is not necessary to make explicit the sending of this header, because according to the [official documentation](https://api.jquery.com/jquery.ajax/) it is a standard header for all requests `$.ajax()`.
+For libraries like jQuery for example, it is not necessary to make explicit the sending of this header, because according to the <a href="https://api.jquery.com/jquery.ajax/" target="_blank">official documentation</a> it is a standard header for all requests `$.ajax()`.
 But if you still want to force the shipment to not take risks, just do it as follows:

 ``` javascript
 $.ajax({